 “They gonna let an Asian brotha’ get a lead role”.

 Indeed, Dumbfoundead criticises the obvious lack of Asians in main role.
 Meanwhile the fellow Asians who were in that artistic field are often secondary characters or useless for the story.
-In his M/V (Amburu’s Note: My word excellent and full of references, we have to send our regards to that exceptional editing!) he goes back over some famous movies characters such as Indiana Jones, Titanic, Iron Man or even those from Fast and Furious in which he puts him on performance as the main character.
+In his M/V he impersonates some famous movie characters such as Indiana Jones, Titanic, Iron Man or even as one of the main characters from Fast and Furious.

-He also won fame during an a capella battle, organised by Drake and OVO (Ed: if the artist intrigues you and you want to learn more about him, go to his article it would be released next week).
+He also gained recognition thanks to battles like the one organised by Drake and OVO (Ed: if the artist intrigues you and you want to learn more about him, go to his article).
 During that battle it is especially thanks to his self-mockery – talking about him as an Asian and all the stereotypes he had to face – that he stood out.
-Since then he never stop fighting to have an acknowledgement of the Asian talent and a true promotion of the Korean urban scene.
+Since then he never stop to fight for the acknowledgement of the Asian talents and a true promotion of the Korean urban scene.

 However, if people can talk about a Korean urban scene, it is also and above all because now a lot of the codes which were originally part and parcel of the Korean urban scene identity are now increasingly used in mainstream/western production/art.
-Here we don’t talk about streetwear anymore because, obviously we don’t know that much about it, but the topic must deserve at least an editorial if people have interested in it.
+Here we don’t talk about streetwear anymore because obviously we don’t know that much about it.
 Nevertheless, it is at a visual level, that this trend of the appropriation of the Korean Urban Scene identity starts to become really obvious.
-If it’s true that in bubblegum trap we can kind of see a Korean influence, we have to admit that it’s more generally about an Asian aesthetic influence, even especially an influence of the Japanese animation (Cf Lil Uzy Vert); however, people might know that the realisation of Ateyaba’s music video (formerly known as Joke) – Rock With You get some of its inspiration from Korean visuals (Ed: by the way the instrumental looks like a mix between YeLows Gang by Sik-k and If I die tonight by the Japanese rappers SALU, Dutch Montana and Kohh).
+If it’s true that in bubblegum trap we can kind of see a Korean influence, we have to admit that it’s more generally about an Asian aesthetic influence, even especially an influence of the Japanese animation (Cf Lil Uzy Vert); however, Ateyaba’s music video (formerly known as Joke) – Rock With You can remind of the Korean visuals (Ed: by the way the instrumental looks like a mix between YeLows Gang by Sik-k and If I die tonight by the Japanese rappers SALU, Dutch Montana and Kohh so is there an influence or is it just a mere coincidence, we can’t really tell).
 But it may not be really telling for you as Ateyaba/Joke is a French rapper but go check it out nonetheless, it’s also below!

-Then is it still relevant to say that the Korean urban scene doesn’t have the potential to follow its sister’s prints?
-That it could not unite a public as broad as different?
-Over the years the scene grew up and blossomed little by little and, the coming days seem as fertile as stunning.
-We hope that, like in fairy tales, she would have her “they live happily ever after”, but this, it’s another story!
+Then is it still relevant to say that the Korean urban scene doesn’t have the potential to get worldwide recognition?
+That it could not attract a broad public?
+Over the years the scene grew up and blossomed into a really interesting dynamic.
+We hope that, like in fairy tales, it would get its “happily ever after”, but this is another story!